New British airline opens first transatlantic sale – here’s how much tickets cost

 Global Airlines, the British start-up airline planning a transatlantic network, has started selling tickets for its first flight.

 Seats have gone on sale one month before planned inaugural flight from Glasgow to New York.
 An Airbus A380 is scheduled to depart from the Scottish city at 11am on 15 May.
-The world’s biggest passenger plane is due to arrive at JFK airport seven hours later.
+The world’s biggest passenger plane, fitted with more than 500 seats, is due to arrive at JFK airport seven hours later.

 The aircraft will remain on the ground in New York for four days, returning to Scotland on 19 May.
 The next venture leaves Manchester two days later, on 21 May, for another four-day trip to New York.